softwarefactory-project/sf-docs/docs/intro.rst

 Nodepool
 ========

-Nodepool is a Jenkins slaves manager.
-It is design to provision and maintain one or more pools of Jenkins slave.
+Nodepool is a test instances manager.
+It is design to provision and maintain one or more pools of slave.
 An OpenStack cloud account is needed to allow nodepool to store images/snapshot and start slave VMs.
-Within SF Nodepool is already pre-configured to run together with Jenkins and Zuul.
+Within SF Nodepool is already pre-configured to run together with Zuul.

 Artifacts export to OpenStack Swift